Sebastianhju/Runeterra-5e/Species.md

 **Powerful Build**: You count as one size larger when determining your carrying capacity and the weight you can push, drag and lift.

-**Regeneration**: As a bonus action you can expend a hit dice to heal yourself.
-The amount healed is equal to your hit dice plus you constitution modifier.
+**Regeneration**: As a bonus action, your body regenerates the wounds you've suffered.
+You regain hit points equal to 1d10 plus your level.
+You can do this a number of times equal to your proficiency bonus before you must finish a short rest.

 ---
 ## Subspecies